Mario Puccini

-Mario Puccini (28 June 1869, Livorno – 18 June 1920, Florence) was an Italian Post-Impressionist painter who specialized in landscapes and village scenes.
+Mario Puccini (28 June 1869 – 18 June 1920) was an Italian Post-Impressionist painter who specialized in landscapes and village scenes.
 He was sometimes referred to as "The Italian Van Gogh".

 Biography

+He was born in Livorno.
 His father was a baker.
-He worked in his father's bakery and sketched as a hobby until his talent was noticed by Giovanni Fattori, who encouraged him to enroll at the Academy of Fine Arts of Florence, which he did, against parental objections, in 1884 when he was only fifteen.
+Puccini worked in his father's bakery and sketched as a hobby until his talent was noticed by Giovanni Fattori, who encouraged him to enroll at the Academy of Fine Arts of Florence, which he did, against parental objections, in 1884 when he was only fifteen.
 While there, he studied with Fattori and was influenced by the works of Silvestro Lega.